 Competitive boys in a competitive environment

-All-around athletic development to support the specific sport
+All-around athletic development including the mental game

-Sport-specific skill development including thinking skills
+Sport-specific skill development including decision-making skills

 - Boys at this age have more energy than they know what to do with